kangifaz/kangifaz.github.io/content/blog/insight-data-and-research/machine-also-can-learn/_index.md

 ---

 ## **1. The Inspiration Behind Machine Learning: A Nobel Prize Story**
-In 2004, the [Nobel Prize](https://www.nobelprize.org/prizes/physics/2024/press-release/) in Physics was awarded to `David J. Gross`, `H. David Politzer`, and `Frank Wilczek` for their discoveries concerning the strong interaction in quantum chromodynamics.
-While their work was rooted in particle physics, the advancements in understanding complex interactions inspired research in various fields, including `artificial intelligence (AI)` and `machine learning (ML)`.
-Around the same time, researchers were diving deeper into the concept of artificial neural networks, mimicking the human brain's ability to process information.
-Just as neurons in our brain store and transmit signals to learn and adapt, machine learning models began leveraging similar structures to improve memory, recognition, and decision-making.
+In 2004, the [Nobel Prize](https://www.nobelprize.org/prizes/physics/2024/press-release/) in Physics was awarded to `John J. Hopfield` and `Geoffrey Hinton` for their foundational discoveries and inventions that enable `machine learning with artificial neural networks`.

+Their work has significantly influenced the development of artificial intelligence (AI) and machine learning (ML), leading to practical applications across various industries.
+For instance, in the finance sector, AI models are now used to analyze stock trends, detect fraud, and optimize trading strategies.

-The idea of [neural networks](https://www.nobelprize.org/uploads/2024/10/fig2_fy_pop_en_241009_neuronVSnod-2.pdf) dates back even further to the 1940s, but it wasn’t until computational power caught up that these models could be effectively trained.
+The idea of [Neural Networks](https://www.nobelprize.org/uploads/2024/10/fig2_fy_pop_en_241009_neuronVSnod-2.pdf) dates back even further to the 1940s, but it wasn’t until computational power caught up that these models could be effectively trained.
 Inspired by how the human brain processes and recalls information, researchers aimed to replicate cognitive functions in machines, giving rise to deep learning models that continue to evolve today.
 ![alt text](img/image.png)

 ## **2. The Expanding Role of ML and AI Across Industries**